 I know many people hire out the butchering of their meat animals.
 We do it for our cattle, one due to the size of them, but more importantly because we don’t have the equipment, including a cooler for allowing the meat to age properly.

-But knowing how to butcher a chicken is quite different from knowing how to butcher a full size cow.
+But knowing how to butcher a chicken is quite different from knowing how to butcher a full-size cow.

-For those of you wanting to know how to butcher a chicken, then this is the post for you.
-I did my best to take tasteful pictures of butchering a chicken at home, but if the sign of blood makes you faint, either grab the smelling salts and a soft pillow, or have someone read you the post so you don’t see the pics, okay?
+For those of you wanting to know how to butcher a live chicken, then this is the post for you.
+I did my best to take tasteful pictures of butchering a chicken at home, but if the sign of blood makes you faint, either grab the smelling salts and a soft pillow or have someone read you the post so you don’t see the pics, okay?

 If you missed How to Raise Meat Chickens Part 1 you can catch it here.

 3. Set it all up before you begin to butcher the chickens.
 Light the scalding tank before you’re ready to make sure you know how and it’s working.
 Hook up the water hose and extension cord to the plucking machine (only requires 110 volt).
 Turn it on, make sure it works.
 Have all of your knives sharpened and laid out.
 You’ll need to turn on the scalding tank (it’s propane, so know how to light the pilot light) a few hours before butchering to heat the water.
-You want the water at 140 degrees.
+You want the water at 140 to 150 degrees Farhenheit.
 Too hot and you’ll tear the skin when plucking.